kyma-project/control-plane/docs/internal/investigations/runtime-governor-poc/README.md

 # Runtime Governor - Proof of Concept

-This document describes the scenario that will be developed to prove that [Dapr](https://dapr.io/) sidecars can be configured from a central place.
+This document describes the scenario that is developed to prove that [Dapr](https://dapr.io/) sidecars can be configured from a central place.

 ## Reasons

 - Kyma Runtimes must consume fewer resources.
-It can be achieved by delegating some of Kyma's responsibilities to Dapr.
+It can be achieved by delegating some of Kyma responsibilities to Dapr.
-- Dapr injects sidecars into selected Pods where they fulfill their given tasks, such as state management or pub-sub.
+- Dapr injects sidecars into the selected Pods where they fulfill their tasks, such as state management or pub-sub.
-- Configuration for these sidecars can be held in one central place from which Kyma Runtimes could fetch them and configure the sidecars accordingly.
+- Configuration for these sidecars can be held in one central place from which Kyma Runtime can fetch the configuration and configure the sidecars accordingly.

 ## PoC scenario

-The scenario will present two Runtimes using [Dapr State API](https://github.com/dapr/docs/blob/master/reference/api/state_api.md) to persist the state in two different Redis instances.
-It consist of the following steps:
+The scenario presents two Runtimes that use [Dapr State API](https://github.com/dapr/docs/blob/master/reference/api/state_api.md) to persist the state in two different Redis instances.
+The scenario consists of the following steps:

 1. Control Plane admin sets the configuration for two Runtimes.
 2. Runtime Agents from both Runtimes fetch the configuration and create the Dapr component resources.